intellivoid/Socialvoid-Standard-Documentation/Methods/network/GetFollowers.md

 # GetFollowers

-Returns an array of peers that follows the given peer, if the peer parameter is empty then it will return an array of peers that follows the authenticated peer.
+Returns an array of peers who follow the given peer, if the peer parameter is empty then it will return an array of peers that follows the authenticated peer.

 ## Description